Modern editor looking weird? Try a hard refresh: Shift+F5 on a PC and Command+R on a Mac.

 - There's no find and replace.

-- Some articles from the legacy editor, especially ones with complex tables, don't convert well to the new editor.
-If you switch to the new editor and your articles look wrong, switch back before saving and let us know so we can help you get it converted.
+- Some articles from the legacy editor, especially ones with complex tables, don't convert well to the modern editor.
+If you switch to the modern editor and your articles look wrong, switch back before saving and let us know so we can help you get it converted.